John Paul II Catholic Newman Center

 Second, as a priest.

 A priest is “another Christ.”
 Priests are God’s special gift to the world, for through them, Christ remains present among us.
 Priests are the way that Jesus continues to heal, forgive, and make himself present to us today.
 What an incredible gift are our priests!
-Through their hands we recieve the Body and Blood of our Jesus in the Eucharist; forgiveness through the Sacrament of Reconciliation; new life as children of God through Baptism; the power of the Holy Spirit through Confirmation; strength and grace for sickness and death through the annointing of the sick.
+Through their hands we receive the Body and Blood of our Jesus in the Eucharist; forgiveness through the Sacrament of Reconciliation; new life as children of God through Baptism; the power of the Holy Spirit through Confirmation; strength and grace for sickness and death through the annointing of the sick.
 How can we ever be grateful enough for the gift of the priesthood....

 Third, the consecrated life: Nuns, monks, religious brothers, religious sisters, consecrated virgins, etc.